vistaprint/TerraformDevKit/README.md

 Most of these scripts exist to provide support to a module development and testing environment for Terraform: [TerraformModules](https://github.com/vistaprint/TerraformModules).
 But, they might be useful for other purposes too.

+Currently this repository is tightly coupled with AWS and has not been tested to work with other providers.
+We are actively working to change this and hope to have a more generic solution soon.
+If you would like to see support for your favourite cloud provider please have submit a pull request implementing support and we will be more than happy to merge your changes in.

 ## Installation

 Add this line to your application's Gemfile: